-The principal author of this revenue ruling is Katherine A. Hossofsky of the Assistant Chief Counsel (Financial Institutions and Products).
+The principal author of this revenue ruling is Katherine A. Hossofsky of the Office of the Associate Chief Counsel (Financial Institutions and Products).
 For further information regarding this revenue ruling contact Ms. Hossofsky on (202) 622-3477 (not a toll-free number).